Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: INTRODUCTION

 \section{INTRODUCTION}

-\lettrine{T}RAJECTORY planning often involves solving optimization problems that minimize energy consumption while steering to a desired final state, ensuring that the system dynamics remain feasible under a set of constraints~\cite{Malyuta22cvx}.
-In this work, we examine a scenario where the planning problem must account for state estimation.
-This consideration is particularly relevant in safety-critical applications, where accurate state estimation is essential.
+\lettrine{T}RAJECTORY planning often involves solution of optimization problems that efficiently guide a vehicle to a desired final state, while ensuring feasibility with respect to constraints on the vehicle's state and input~\cite{Malyuta22cvx}.
+This work addresses a trajectory planning problem that accounts for the vehicle's state estimation process—a consideration particularly critical in safety-critical systems where the accuracy of state estimation is essential.